jillwones/Database-Challenges/02_phase_two-challenges/05_design_schema_with_two_tables/challenge/README.md

 Infer the table schema from these user stories.

 1. Copy the Design Recipe template and use it to design the schema for the tables.
-2. Create the tables by loading the SQL file in `psql`.
+2. Create the tables by loading the SQL file in `psql`

 ```
 As a blogger